Syndrome decoding by quantum approximate optimization: Numerical Simulations

 The complete QAOA decoding of a quantum code is as follows.
 An error $\bme\in\{0,1\}^{2n}$ is generated according to an independent depolarizing channel of rate $\epsilon$ with probability

 If the syndrome of the error is zero, the decoding output is $\hat\bme=\bm{0}$.
-Otherwise, we simulate Algorithm~\ref{Algorithm:IV} for a certain $T$ with $(\bm\gamma,\bm\beta)$ determined by the better optimization method.
-Upon receiving an output distribution together with $T$ possible errors, the error of minimum generalized weight that matches the error syndrome will be returned as the output $\hat{\bme}$.
+Otherwise, we simulate the performance of Algorithm~\ref{Algorithm:IV} with better $(\bm\gamma,\bm\beta)$ determined above.
+Upon receiving an output distribution together with $T$ possible errors for a given syndrome, the error of minimum generalized weight that matches the error syndrome will be returned as the output $\hat{\bme}$.
 If there are no errors matching the syndrome, the decoding output is chosen to be $\hat\bme=\bm{0}$.
 A decoding (logical) error occurs if and only if $\hat\bme$ is not a degenerate error of $\bme$.
 Thus there are $2^{4}$ valid solutions.

-We simulate the decoding performance of Algorithm~\ref{Algorithm:IV} by collecting 500 decoding errors for each data point, and the results are shown in Fig.~\ref{fig:513_dec}.
-The $[[5,1,3]]$ code is a perfect code so we compare our QAOA decoding with the BDD performance.
-The BDD performance is also shown in the plot ($P_{\rm e,BDD}$ for reference).
+The decoding performance of Algorithm~\ref{Algorithm:IV} is shown in Fig.~\ref{fig:513_dec}.
+The $[[5,1,3]]$ code is a perfect code so we compare our QAOA decoding with the BDD performance, which is also plotted ($P_{\rm e,BDD}$ for reference).
 As expected, the performance is better using a sparser matrix $G_{\cS}'$.
 For depolarizing rate roughly larger than $0.3$, the logical error rate of QAOA decoder can be better than the BDD performance because of degeneracy.
 (See \cite{RW05} and \cite[Fig.~9]{KL21} for more discussions about the performance of $[[5,1,3]]$ in this region.)